rjacobson16/Study_Notes/README.md

   * Eloquent JS ch.
 3
   * Python for Algorithms, DS, and Interviews - finish Stacks & Queues
   * Python for Algorithms, DS, and Interviews - begin Linked Lists

+## Nov 8
+  * Javascript 30 - Day 1, drum kit

+## Nov 9 - 11

+  * Worked on a coding challenges for a Front End developer position.
+For the first challenge, I build a UI in vanilla JavaScript which allows heads of household to add members to an insurance policy.
+For the second challenge, I wrote a function to fetch and transform data from an API endpoint

+## Nov 12

+  * Python for Algorithms, DS, and Interviews - finished Linked Lists
+  * Python for Algorithms, DS, and Interviews - begin Recursion
+  * JavaScript 30 - Day 2, CSS Clock

+## Nov 13

+  * Phone screen for Full Stack Dev role
+  * D3 tutorial series
+  * Python for Algorithms, DS, and Interviews - continue Recursion